trilitech/tezos-developer-docs/src/pages/tezos-basics/deploy-your-first-smart-contract/ligo/index.md

 ## Calling the entrypoints

-Now that we've successfully deployed our smart contract, let's test out the three entrypoints that we created: `increment`, `decrement`, and `reset`.
+Now that we've successfully originated our smart contract, let's test out the three entrypoints that we created: `increment`, `decrement`, and `reset`.

 #### Increment